BrunoScaglione/Redes---Entrega-2---Desenvolvimento-com-Aplicacoes-TCP-IP/README.md

 ## Features
 [//]: # (Add the features of your project here:)
-This app features all the latest tools and practices in mobile development!

 - **Asyncio** —   a module that provides infrastructure for writing single-threaded "concurrent" code
 - **WebSockets** — a computer communications protocol, providing full-duplex communication channels over a single TCP connection